 I looked into his vacant eyes and decided even a brief discussion of quantum mechanics and wave function collapse would be wasted breath.
 “It has to do with the theory of multiple universes,” I said, hoping the simplified answer would suffice.
 The nod of his head seemed to indicate it had.

 I turned my attention back to the screen and those five simple entries.
 What could have happened in five weeks to drive my friend down such a dark road?
 I needed to know.
 Without asking I double clicked on 'Entry 2'.

 The screen flickered from brilliance to night for several seconds.
 Each flash of illumination displayed a corner of the pipe filled wall.
 Then there was a shout of what I thought was joy and Will dashed into the picture.
 He dropped into the chair breathless and flushed.

 "It worked!
-It actually worked!" he beamed.
-With a palm, he brushed his tousled hair back into place and leaned into the camera.
+It actually worked!"
+With a palm, he brushed his tousled hair into place and leaned into the camera.